Bellerive, Tasmania, Suburb Profile

 Nature and recreation spots

-In Bellerive you will find plenty of outdoor activities.
-Locals engage in outdoor activities such as hiking, cycling, and picnicking in the nearby parks and reserves.
+There are plenty of outdoor activities in Bellerive.
+Locals engage in activities such as hiking, cycling, and picnicking in the nearby parks and reserves.

 You can embark on the captivating Bellerive Heritage Walk, a delightful 1 to 1.5-hour stroll commencing at the Bellerive Boardwalk.
-Dating back to the 1820s and formerly known as Kangaroo Point, this historic gem, now recognised as Bellerive, boasts its rich past through original sandstone structures, and buildings of what used to be an old school, post office, and police station.
-Immerse yourself in the charming ambiance of the village, as the walk offers a fascinating glimpse into Bellerive's bygone era.
+Dating back to the 1820s and formerly known as Kangaroo Point, this historic gem, now recognised as Bellerive, boasts its rich past through original sandstone structures and buildings of what used to be an old school, post office, and police station.
+Immerse yourself in the charming ambience of the village as the walk offers a fascinating glimpse into Bellerive's bygone era.

 The Clarence Foreshore Trail is a pathway that runs along the Derwent River and along Bellerive's coastal line, catering to various users such as walkers, cyclists, and joggers.
-It presents a diverse landscape, showcasing beautiful bays with yachts dotting the waters, as well as serene she-oak forests and open parklands.
+It presents a diverse landscape, showcasing beautiful bays with yachts dotting the waters and serene she-oak forests and open parklands.
 The trail's surface varies, transitioning from wide concrete paths to narrower gravel sections, providing a different experience at every turn.

-There is a natural bushland named the Waverly Street Park located behind Bellerive and Howrah that is easily accessible.
-You can enjoy a moderate walk on the Waverly Wildflower Walk, which will take you approximately an hour of exploring in the bush.
+Waverly Street Park is an easily accessible natural bushland located behind Bellerive and Howrah.
+The Waverly Wildflower Walk is a moderate walk that will take you approximately an hour to explore the bush.

-This is a popular spot amongst locals who enjoy the abundance of wild orchids, native plants and sandstone, and it is amongst their favourite regular walking spots.
+This is a popular spot among locals who enjoy the abundance of wild orchids, native plants, and sandstone.
+It is among their favourite regular walking spots.
 For more information about this track, refer to the Clarence Council’s guide here.

 Dining and cafes